rossnelson/instrumentl-challenge/README.md

 ```

 This will:
+- Start the Docker Compose service.
+- Install Gems
 - Start the Rails application.
-- Start the Docker Compose service.
-- Tail the development logs.
+- Tail the job logs.

 The Rails application will be available at `localhost:3000`, and PostgreSQL will
 be available at `localhost:5432`.